 First and foremost it is important to understand that your online store is simply another one of your "Places" in line with the marketing strategy which you should have (speak to your Member Consultant, if you don't have one).
-Success is always the result of a deliberate strategy, and the Online Shop is not a magic bullet which will yield you instant results with no planning and input on your part.
+Success is always the result of a deliberate strategy, and the Online Marketplace is not a magic bullet which will yield you instant results with no planning and input on your part.
 It is nevertheless a powerful tool which if you sharpen well enough, will yield you satisfying results on a consistent basis.
 Before you even think about marketing your product, ensure that you have comprehensively covered all aspects of your Product and Price considerations in your marketing strategy.
 Some of the things to be covered are:

 Have you clearly defined your product, and is it defined in a way that your target customer will understand?
-The description that you put on the Online Shop must be comprehensive enough for a prospective customer to garner all relevant information needed to make a "buy" decision.
+The description that you put on the Online Marketplace must be comprehensive enough for a prospective customer to garner all relevant information needed to make a "buy" decision.
 Remember that unlike the walk-in customer, the online shopper typically is impatient, and is probably searching tens or hundreds of other products similar to yours.
 Enable them to decide promptly that they have found what they are looking for, without having to inbox you.
 The platform does feature a messaging interface, so it is possible for customers to do that, but what you should do is use customers' questions to further refine your product's description to answer such questions.

 Product descriptions should include things like specifications, typical use cases, and most importantly should cover the attributes that most customers would find important about that product/service.
 If one is buying a computer or mobile device, CPU speed, RAM and storage for example are important.
 Options like available colours, sizes etc are also important, as are additional aspects like delivery time/waiting period, if applicable.
 If there are special enhancements or value-added attributes, also mention them.What you should not do, however, is to use hyperbole or exaggerated claims/advertising language.
 Let people make their own decisions based on the facts.